 The supply chain is evolving

-Two-thirds of warehouses are being occupied by retailers, and retailers have committed to long-term leases – up to several decades long.
-And while it’s been possible to adjust the supply chain, the shipping, warehousing hasn’t been so flexible.
-Most warehouses are left partially empty, because buying space that exactly fits your needs has been almost impossible – and leaves little room for expansion or contraction.
-But in a very fast moving industry, it leaves retailers in an old school, inflexible, logistics model.
+Traditionally, two-thirds of warehouses have been occupied by retailers, and retailers have committed to long-term leases – up to several decades long.
+And while it’s been possible to make some dynamic adjustments to the supply sources and shipping, warehousing and distribution operations haven't been so flexible.
+Historically, most warehouses had been left partially empty, because buying or building space that exactly fits forecasted needs has been almost impossible – driving excess capacity and leaving little room for further expansion or contraction.
+As the market has evolved to become a fast moving industry, it left retailers trapped in an old school, inflexible, logistics model.

 All around the world, people are changing the way they shop.
-Ecommerce has double in value over the last four years and is forecasted to keep growing and near $4.5 trillion by 2021.
-Ecommerce retailers that appeared not too long ago have bloomed, we all use them, they are now doing better than ever with double digits YOY growth.
-And customers are now expecting faster and faster delivery – with order lead time soon to be under 1h.
+Ecommerce is growing at breakneck speed and customers are expecting faster and faster delivery – from next-day to same-day fulfilment.
 So the need for agile supply chains has never been felt as urgently.

-The on demand warehousing model makes sense as it allow rapid prototyping of new business models and products with a low-cost go-to-market approach.
-While in more uncertain times (e.g. Brexit), when volatility is higher, it gives retailer the ability to scale their operation up and down to stay in tune with their business needs.
+The on-demand warehousing and logistics makes sense as it allows rapid prototyping of new business models and products with a low-cost go-to-market approach.
+With ‘uncertain times’ becoming normal, when volatility is higher, it gives retailers the ability to scale their operation up and down to flex with their business demands.

 Meanwhile, 3PLs continue to diversify their services, adding inventory management and order picking, packing, and shipping with yet more warehouses looking to extend their offerings in 2022 and beyond.